Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Introduction and summary of results

 Our strategy for doing so proceeds in several steps.
 Firstly, the shear retarded Green's function may be computed from the linearized bulk perturbations of the metric by matching \cite{Faulkner:2009wj,Davison:2013bxa}.
 This approach splits the bulk spacetime into two regions, an outer region far from the horizon, and an inner region close to the horizon.
-Provided the frequency and wavenumber of the perturbations are sufficiently small, these two regions overlap and the inner and outer regions can be matched.
+Provided the frequency and wavenumber of the perturbations are sufficiently small compared to the extremal radius, these two regions overlap and the inner and outer regions can be matched.

 The equation in the inner region takes the form of a massless scalar field in AdS$_2$ \cite{Faulkner:2009wj,Edalati:2009bi,Edalati:2010hk,Edalati:2010pn,Davison:2013bxa}.
 The retarded Green's function of this IR operator can be evaluated at the boundary of the inner region.
 A massless scalar in AdS$_2$ can be quantized either with $\Delta=1$ (Dirichlet) or $\Delta=0$ (Neumann) boundary conditions \cite{Klebanov:1999tb}.
-We find that the outer region imposes Neumann boundary conditions on the inner region, consistent with choosing the $\Delta=0$ quantization.
-This is in contrast to what is usually assumed in previous literature.
+We find that the outer region imposes mixed boundary conditions on the inner region, consistent with choosing the $\Delta=0$ quantization.
 While this does not change the outcome of the matching calculation, it plays an important role in order to incorporate bulk quantum fluctuations, as the quantum-averaged correlation functions computed in \cite{Mertens:2017mtv,Lam:2018pvp,Mertens:2019tcm} depend on the dimension $\Delta$ of the operator.

 Further, the result of \cite{Mertens:2017mtv,Lam:2018pvp,Mertens:2019tcm} for generic $\Delta$ can be immediately applied to $\Delta=1$ operators, but not to $\Delta=0$ operators.
-This is because the classical Euclidean correlator scales like $G_\Delta^{\text{E}}(\tau_\text{E})\sim 1/|\tau_\text{E}|^{2\Delta}$ for $\Delta \neq0$, but behaves logarithmically for $\Delta=0$, $G_0^{\text{E}}(\tau_\text{E})\sim\log|\tau_\text{E}|$.
+This is because the classical Euclidean correlator scales like $\mathcal{G}_\Delta^{\text{E}}(\tau_\text{E})\sim 1/|\tau_\text{E}|^{2\Delta}$ for $\Delta \neq0$, but behaves logarithmically for $\Delta=0$, $\mathcal{G}_{\Delta = 0}^{\text{E}}(\tau_\text{E})\sim\log|\tau_\text{E}|$.
 To extract $\langle \log|\tau_\text{E}|\rangle$ in the Schwarzian theory, we carefully take a $\Delta\to0$ limit of the results of \cite{Mertens:2017mtv}.
-Further subtle technical steps involve analytically continuing back to real time and then Fourier transforming the quantum averaged IR retarded Green's function $\langle G_0^{\text{R}}\rangle$.
+Further subtle technical steps involve analytically continuing back to real time and then Fourier transforming the quantum averaged IR retarded Green's function $\vev{\mathcal{G}_{\Delta = 0}^{\text{R}}}$.
 Our final result is

 valid in a large $CT$ expansion.